arconnectio/landing/outstatic/content/knowledge-base-articles/how-to-use-arconnect-with-a-dapp.md

 - For an application to interact with your wallet, it first needs to connect with ArConnect.

 - However, not all apps are designed for this.
-Only apps designed for the Arweave blockchain are able to use ArConnect.
+Only apps designed for the Arweave and AO blockchain are able to use ArConnect.
 Apps on other networks like Ethereum cannot use ArConnect.

-- In rare cases, some Arweave apps also don’t support ArConnect, but 99% do.
+- In rare cases, some Arweave and AO apps also don’t support ArConnect, but 99% do.

 - To interact with an app, you first need to set up ArConnect.
 Checkout this [guide](https://www.notion.so/How-to-install-and-setup-ArConnect-bd56c8cf4d3949c8b8343534a5636547?pvs=21) for help with setup.